cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 Finally we are ready to **create** the cfncluster.
 This will spin up an EC2 instance as our Master node also referred to as the head node.
+It will be listed by default as Name = **Master** in the EC2 table.

 ```
 % cfncluster create n101
 ```

 **n101** is simply the name of the cluster.
-Creation will include spinning up a **Master** node.
+Creation takes several minutes will launch the **Master** node as noted.
-This is sometimes called the *head node*.
 By default this will be a small EC2 instance (T2).

 On the AWS console in your browser you can monitor your progress using the CloudFormation service.

 Once the Master is up: Log in using the same procedure as for the Launcher and do an update